 The Abandoned Mine Openings (AMO) Database is an inventory of the surface expressions of abandoned mine workings resulting from past underground mining and advanced exploration in Nova Scotia.

-The Nova Scotia Department of Energy and Mines (NSDEM) has identified approximately 8,400 shafts, adits, slopes, open cuts, trenches and associated underground workings (Information Circular ME 42) which are or were at one time, open to the surface.
-These mine openings are spread over almost 700 mining areas; however, the database is not, and should not be considered, a complete record of abandoned mine openings in the Province.
+The Nova Scotia Department of Natural Resources and Renewables (NRR) has identified 8,549 shafts, adits, slopes, open cuts, trenches and associated underground workings (Information Circular ME 42) which are or were at one time, open to the surface.
+These mine openings are spread over almost 220 mining areas which include approximately 700 different mine sites; however, the database is not, and should not be considered, a complete record of abandoned mine openings in the province.
 Additional abandoned mine openings exist which have not been documented.
 As well, the database does not include surface expressions of subsidence resulting from the collapse of underground mine workings.

 The inventory does not include quarries, sand pits, open pit mines, naturally occurring caverns or subsidence features related to karst topography.